How an Antenna works

 * In terms of antenna gain, dBd and dB mean the same thing, with dBd being the formally correct name. * Isotropic antennas are theoretical, formula-like, virtual antennas that emit radio waves in all directions with the same strength and have a spherical directional characteristic.

-When connecting an antenna to a high frequency circuit source, the power must be transmitted efficiently.
+When connecting an antenna to a high-frequency circuit source, the power must be transmitted efficiently.
 It must also be ensured that there are no problems caused by the reflection of the radio waves.
 Reflection occurs when the impedance of the signal source and the impedance of the antenna do not match.
 Establishing such a match is called impedance matching.
 By reflection is meant a situation in which part of the signal sent to the antenna returns to the signal source; when combined with the signal, interference can occur.

 The specification of an antenna always contains information such as “Input impedance: 50 ohms” or similar, so the impedance matching should be implemented in the connection circuit to match this value.
 In addition, the impedance of the cable used must be adjusted.
 The impedance of the cable depends on the inductance and capacitance of the cable; the impedance of the cables available on the market is always specified.
 The impedance matching can be carried out according to several methods.
 However, since it is a very complex matter, we refer you to the relevant specialist literature.

-Waves horizontally and vertically polarized
+Antenna Waves horizontally and vertically polarized

 The radio waves emitted by vertically standing antennas spread in the vertical direction in relation to the ground and are therefore called vertical waves.
 Similarly, in the case of antennas placed horizontally, the electrical field has a horizontal orientation in relation to the ground, so that these waves are referred to as horizontal waves.
 Circularly polarized waves are also used, e.g. B. for satellite transmissions.
 The loss in reception is naturally very high if the polarization planes of the two antennas do not match.

-Since high frequency current flows through antennas, these are necessarily made of metal.
+Since the high-frequency current flows through antennas, these are necessarily made of metal.
 Metals with low resistivity are preferably used as the material for antennas.
 While silver and gold are not appropriate for cost reasons, steel is susceptible to corrosion and heavy and is therefore unsuitable for antennas.
 Aluminum is commonly used for antennas because it has low resistivity and is inexpensive.
 It is often used for relatively large antennas.

-For compact devices such as mobile phones and radio modules, antennas made of shape memory alloys (e.g. titanium-nickel alloys), stainless steel or dielectric antennas are used.
+For compact devices such as mobile phones and radio modules, antennas made of shape memory alloys (e.g. titanium-nickel alloys), stainless steel, or dielectric antennas are used.
 Simple antennas can even consist of piano wire.

 This is how antennas are used